Accelerator Based Atomic Physics

 Highly charged ions (HCI) are highly ionized atoms.
-They occur in nature in solar winds, hot stars, Earth's upper atmosphere or in earth's atmosphere during thunderstorms.
-The study of HCI in this important for variety of fields such as astrophysics, plasma physics, accelerator physics and internal fusion etc..
-Accelerator based atomic physics studies involves the study of HCI produced with help of ion accelerators.
-Some of the key areas in which research is being pursued at IUAC with HCI are beam foil and beam two foil spectroscopy, circular rydberg states, lifetime, high resolution multi channel Doppler tuned x-ray spectroscopy, Surface effect on post foil charge state distribution etc..
+They occur in nature in solar winds, hot stars, Earth's upper atmosphere, or in earth's atmosphere during thunderstorms.
+The study of HCI this important for a variety of fields such as astrophysics, plasma physics, accelerator physics, internal fusion, etc. Accelerator-based atomic physics studies involve the study of HCI produced with help of ion accelerators.
+Some of the key areas in which research is being pursued at IUAC with HCI are beam foil and beam two foil spectroscopy, circular Rydberg states, lifetime, high-resolution multi-channel Doppler tuned x-ray spectroscopy, Surface effect on post foil charge state distribution, etc..

-Our aim is to look for the links of physics of highly charged ions produced with the ion accelerators and in various nuclear reactions with various interdisciplinary areas such as Astrophysics, ion-energy loss physics, nuclear physics, and plasma physics within the university system.
-The PhD students from the centre as well as the universities are involved in this drive.
+we aim to look for the links of physics of highly charged ions produced with the ion accelerators and in various nuclear reactions with various interdisciplinary areas such as Astrophysics, ion-energy loss physics, nuclear physics, and plasma physics within the university system.
+The Ph.D. students from the center as well as the universities are involved in this drive.
 We educate the students about the various opportunities for physics research with the highly charged ions and interdisciplinary physics.
 The students are free to select one topic for the thesis problem.
-We continuously inspire them throughout the duration of their studies.
-The interdisciplinary physics research needs to employ the experimental techniques of different fields and we keep on adding them with our experimental facilities.
-The strive is being put on for the research on highly charged ions produced from the free electron laser also.
+We continuously inspire them throughout their studies.
+Interdisciplinary physics research needs to employ the experimental techniques of different fields and we keep on adding them with our experimental facilities.
+The strive is being put on for the research on highly charged ions produced from the free-electron laser also.

 The interdisciplinary physics research explores the connections between ideas and concepts across the area boundaries within a discipline.
-Researchers working in different areas are able to apply the knowledge gained in one area to another area as a way to expand the l earning experience.
-The most effective approach to interdisciplinary physics study enables us to build our own interdisciplinary pathway by choosing a research topic when even looks absurd in the to the onset.
-It is not too difficult to find a theme which crosses over disciplinary areas within a subject.
+Researchers working in different areas can apply the knowledge gained in one area to another area as a way to expand the learning experience.
+The most effective approach to interdisciplinary physics study enables us to build our interdisciplinary pathway by choosing a research topic that even looks absurd the to the onset.
+It is not too difficult to find a theme that crosses over disciplinary areas within a subject.
 However, one of the biggest barriers to achieving true interdisciplinary study in physics is the necessity for collaboration of researchers in different areas.
 This is difficult, but not impossible.
 Interdisciplinary research is maximized when professionals from different areas work together to serve a common goal and to help the researchers make the connections between different subject areas.
 Such interaction lies in the constructive paradigm, which allows constructing new knowledge and a deeper understanding of ideas than the studies of a particular area of physics.

 General Purpose Atomic Physics Chamber (GPAC)

-GPAC is a stainless steel vessel installed at 30 degree in one beam line of beam hall-2 at IUAC.
+GPAC is a stainless steel vessel installed at 30 degrees in one beamline of beam hall-2 at IUAC.
 The height of the chamber is 316 mm and its internal diameter is 356 mm.
 The chamber mounted on rigid raw steel support was designed to carry out atomic physics experiments.
 The essential features of the chamber include :

 - Computer controlled movable foil setup mounted on the horizontal rail that can be used for standard time of flight experiments